-FBI 2020 IC3 Report Findings: BEC and EAC Losses Continue to Rise
+FBI 2020 IC3 Report: BEC and EAC Losses Continue to Rise

 Earlier this week, the FBI Internet Crime Complaint Center (IC3) released their 2020 Internet Crime Report, with updated statistics on Business Email Compromise (BEC), Email Account Compromise (EAC), and COVID-19 scams.
-This article will compile our understanding of the trends highlighted in the report, signifying how some things changed while others remained largely, and sadly, the same.
+This article will compile our understanding of the trends highlighted in the report, signifying how some things changed while others remained largely the same.

 BEC and EAC Remain the Costliest Scams

-It’s likely that attackers have refined their BEC tactics and are now confident enough to go after the bigger fish and/or ask for higher dollar amounts in their scams.
-While other forms of cybercrime continue to present a danger to organizations’ security processes and peace of mind, BEC and EAC remain the forerunners in harming their bank balance.
+It’s likely that attackers have refined their BEC tactics and are confident enough to pursue higher dollar amounts in their scams.
+While other forms of cybercrime continue to endanger organizations’ security processes and peace of mind, BEC and EAC remain the forerunners in harming bank balances.

 Fig: BEC and EAC complaints fell in 2020, but reported dollar losses increased YOY from 2018 to 2020

-The report also shines a spotlight on the evolution of BEC and EAC attacks since 2013, when the FBI first started tracking them.
-While these attacks started out as relatively simple email spoofs of CEOs or CFOs requesting fraudulent wire payments, they have grown to encompass attacks such as payroll diversion fraud, vendor email compromise, as well as industry-focused scams targeting sectors like real estate and healthcare.
+The IC3 report also spotlights the evolution of BEC and EAC attacks since 2013, when the FBI first started tracking them.
+While these attacks began as relatively simple email spoofs requesting fraudulent wire payments, they have grown to encompass attacks like payroll diversion fraud, vendor email compromise, and industry-focused scams targeting sectors like real estate and healthcare.

 Fig: The evolution of targeted email attacks

-Since phishing attacks have been in the public consciousness for such a long time, one would be forgiven for assuming that the problem has already been addressed.
-Stats from the 2020 Internet Crime Report tell another story.
+Since phishing attacks have existed for a long time, you might assume that the problem has already been solved.
+However, stats from the 2020 Internet Crime Report tell another story.

 Fig: Number of complaints on phishing, smishing, vishing, and pharming attacks increased by 110% from 2019 to 2020